Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Research shows that women are diagnosed with heart disease an average of five years later than men.
 In the UK, the British Heart Foundation has highlighted that 8,000 women die needlessly each year from heart attacks because of these systemic diagnostic disparities.

-Practical Action Plan: Reversing Cardiac Aging
+Practical Action Plan: How to Reverse Cardiac Aging and Lower Your Heart Age

 1. Demand Advanced Testing: At your next physical, do not settle for a basic lipid panel.
 Ask your doctor specifically for: